forestlet/everyday-album/README-en.md

 > [README-cn](README.md) & [online page](https://forestlet.github.io/everyday-album/)

-1. The purpose of this project is to create a "Every Album" website where everyone can find the records released on a certain day, especially on her/his birthday 🥳.
+1. The purpose of this project is to create a "Everyday Album" website where everyone can find the albums released on a certain day, especially on her/his birthday 🥳.

 ## Reference